cisco/mercury/doc/safe-parsing.md

 ```

 The member function `parse()` takes a (reference to) a datum as input,
-parses that data and advances the start pointer, and assigns the start
+parses that data and advances the data pointer, and assigns the `data`
-and end pointers for the method, uri, protocol, and headers.
-A `struct http_request`
+and `data_end` pointers for the method, uri, protocol, and headers.
+A
-object must have a scope that does not exceed that of the `data_buffer`.
+`struct http_request` object must have a scope that does not exceed
+that of the `data_buffer`.

 An HTTP request contains a variable number of headers; in the example
 above, 'struct headers' represents all of them.
 Accessing an